sryozzcompany/privacy/README.md

 Last updated: 27-12-2025

-At SRYOSS ALYAQEEN — Prayer Time & Quran, we respect users’ privacy and are committed to protecting it.
+At SRYOSS ALYAQEEN we respect users’ privacy and are committed to protecting it.

 Information Collection